Campaign for Real Ale: History

-To ensure, where possible, that producers and retailers of beer, cider and perry act in the best interests of the customer.
+In December 2022, CAMRA issued guidelines advising volunteers to avoid terms like "pub crawl" or "few beers with the lads" in order to promote a more inclusive drinking culture.
+The guidelines also discouraged "lad culture" and emphasised the need for "inclusive banter."
+This move generated public debate, including criticism from Conservative MP Bob Blackman, who questioned the necessity of such changes.

+In 2023, the White Hart Inn in Grays, Essex, — winner of South West Essex CAMRA Pub of the Year in 2007, 2008, 2009, 2011, 2015, 2017, 2019, and 2020 — was banned from being considered for awards and excluded from the Good Beer Guide after displaying golliwog dolls.
+CAMRA stated that pubs should not display material considered offensive under its inclusivity guidelines.

+At the 2025 AGM, CAMRA reported that it was facing significant financial strain.
+Membership had fallen to a six-year low, recruitment had stalled, and the organisation failed to return to pre-COVID levels.

+Activities

 CAMRA's campaigns include promoting small brewing and pub businesses, reforming licensing laws, reducing tax on beer, and stopping continued consolidation among local British brewers.
 It also makes an effort to promote less common varieties of beer, including stout, porter, and mild, as well as traditional cider and perry.

 CAMRA's states that real ale should be served without the use of additional carbonation.
 This means that "any beer brand which is produced in both cask and keg versions" is not admitted to CAMRA festivals if the brewery's marketing is deemed to imply an equivalence of quality or character between the two versions.

 Organisation

 CAMRA is organised on a federal basis, over 200 local branches, each covering a particular geographical area of the UK, that contribute to the central body of the organisation based in St Albans.
 It is governed by a National Executive, made up of 12 voluntary unpaid directors elected by the membership.
 The local branches are grouped into 16 regions across the UK, such as the West Midlands or Wessex.

-In 2009, CAMRA's membership reached 100,000, and 150,000 members in 2013.

-Publications and websites
+Publications

 CAMRA publishes the Good Beer Guide, an annually compiled directory of the best 4,500 real ale outlets and listing of real ale brewers.

 CAMRA members received a monthly newspaper called What's Brewing until its April 2021 issue and there is a quarterly colour magazine called Beer.
 It also maintains a National Inventory of Historic Pub Interiors to help bring greater recognition and protection to Britain's most historic pubs.

+In 2025, the printed winter edition of Beer Magazine was not distributed for reasons of financial austerity.
+It was published on-line only.